jacintfodor/QuaverKeymode/README.md

 ## Features

-All of Quaver's feature + the support of 1k to 10k
+All of Quaver's feature aside from online stuff. + the support of 1k to 10k

 ## Building & Running